Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/utilities/spacing.md

 | `spacious` | `48px` | `56px` | `64px` |
 {{< /bs-table >}}

-(You can add more sizes by adding entries to the `$ouds-dimension-space-scaled` Sass map variable.)
+(You can but shouldn't add more sizes by adding entries to the `$ouds-dimension-space-scaled` Sass map variable.)

 ### Examples